 4. Essential Oils

 A great essential oil to have on hand for a wide range of health needs is peppermint oil.
 Peppermint essential oil is an excellent natural painkiller and muscle relaxant.
 It’s especially helpful in soothing sore muscles, an aching back and melting away a tension headache.

 Studies show that peppermint oil applied topically has pain-relief benefits associated with fibromyalgia and myofascial pain syndrome.
-(4) Simply dilute peppermint essential oil in a carrier oil (like jojoba or coconut) or an unscented lotion and apply to the area of concern.
+Simply dilute peppermint essential oil in a carrier oil (like jojoba or coconut) or an unscented lotion, and apply to the area of concern.

-Lemongrass essential oil helps to improve blood circulation and can therefore relieve muscle spasms and backaches.
-Frankincense and cypress essential oils are also awesome at reducing inflammation and improve circulation, which helps reduce pain and spasms.
+Lemongrass essential oil helps improve blood circulation and can therefore help relieve muscle spasms and backaches.
+Frankincense and cypress essential oils are also awesome at reducing inflammation and improving circulation, which helps reduce pain and spasms.

 When your body sends a signal to your brain that something hurts, the pain is the body’s way of telling you to stop using that area of the body so it can begin the healing process.
 A prescription muscle relaxer disguises the pain and lets you move past the point of the body’s comfort, which can prolong the pain and even cause the pain to spread in the body.